 My cousin loves motorcycles.
 But when his wife became pregnant, he got rid of the bike.
 The risk of injury and death didn’t become greater, but my cousin’s tolerance for that risk had dropped.

 Our decisions depend on how we weigh potential risks and benefits.
-Patients, caregivers, regulators, and health care providers may weigh risks and benefits in different ways.
-Recent efforts from groups like FasterCures have been improving the transparency and consistency of how benefits and risks are gauged to make healthcare decisions.
+Patients, caregivers, regulators, and health care providers likely weigh them in different ways.
+Recent efforts from groups such as FasterCures have been improving the transparency and consistency of how benefits and risks are gauged to make healthcare decisions.
 These efforts were discussed in a recent post from Kimberly McCleary of FasterCures.

 To stay connected with us, please provide your contact details below.
 We will share the latest Alzheimer's and related research news, along with information on our signature events.